defispartan/lens-frames/README.md

 ## What tags are required for a Lens Frame?

-Lens Frames are expected to have the following properties in order to be rendered by Open Frame applications:
+Lens Frames are expected to have the following tags in order to be rendered by Open Frame applications:

-- 1. `of:version` = `1.0.0`
+- 1. `of:version`
 - 2. `of:image` is defined
-- 3. `of:accepts:lens` = `1.0.0` OR `of:authenticated` = `false` OR `optional`
+- 3. `of:accepts:lens` OR `of:accepts:anonymous`
-  - Value for (3) is set based on whether Lens context is required, optional, or not requested by the Frame
+  - Value for (3) is set based on whether Lens authentication is required by the Frame or not

 ## How do I build a new Lens Frame?